skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2023-02-07, with latest median and mean data as of [Episode 236](https://thefeed.libsyn.com/236-all-the-feedback-on-feedback).*

 *Updated 2023-01-24, with latest country and user agent data as of [Episode 235](https://thefeed.libsyn.com/235-nudging-for-podcast-feedback).*

 *Updated 2023-01-10, with latest median and mean data as of [Episode 234](https://thefeed.libsyn.com/234-wishes-advice-and-predictions-for-podcasting-in-2023).*